Priest Hole Recreation Site | Oregon

-Primitive camping opportunities exist within the Priest Hole area along the John Day Wild and Scenic River.
-Please help take care of this beautiful resource by using the restroom facilities, by packing out garbage including organics such as fruit peelings and nutshells, and by only driving and camping along open roads.
-A fire pan is required if having a campfire when fires are allowed in order keep the area pristine and attractive to others.
+Please help take care of this beautiful resource by using the restroom facilities, packing out garbage including organics such as fruit peelings and nutshells, and only driving along open roads and camping in designated campsites.

-• Open YEAR ROUND but the rough road can make access difficult in winter.
+• The site is open year-round but the rough road to the site can make access difficult in winter or wet weather.

-• NO FEES for camping.
+• There are no fees for camping.
 A free paper permit found at kiosks is required to float the one mile section of river around Priest Hole.
-There is one toilet; NO potable water, trash cans or campsite amenities.

 Priest Hole is a local favorite for fishing and swimming.
-Stopping here is a natural part of a visit to the Painted Hills, Sutton Mountain Back Country Byway and eastern Oregon!
+Stopping here is a natural part of a visit to the Painted Hills, a gateway to the "John Day Country" of eastern Oregon.

 Accessibility Description (ABA/ADA)